mont5piques/caldav_calendar_te/README.md

 ## WARNING - This Repo is not for the faint of heart
 Be warned.
 This is **NOT** intended for Production Use. \
-This plugin will be under constant development for the foreseeable future and **ASOLUTELY NO SUPPORT** is offered at the moment.
+This plugin will be under constant development for the foreseeable future with **ASOLUTELY NO SUPPORT** at the moment.
 As soon as I get the new features added and operating as expected, support will **MOST DEFINATELY** resume. \
-Never fret, I have the Stable Version Ready to Rock 'n Roll.
+Never fret, I have a Stable Version Ready to Rock 'n Roll.
 Download below ...  \
 [Stable Version](https://github.com/texxasrulez/caldav_calendar) - LTS Version.

 **USE AT YOUR OWN RISK**

 **IMPORTANT** If you are updating this plugin from versions prior to and including 0.5.1 to 0.6.x, a clean install is highly recommended.
-Read the [Update Info](update_guide.md) page for details.
+Read the [Update Info](https://github.com/texxasrulez/caldav_calendar_te/blob/master/update_guide.md) page for details.

 **Tested and working using the following:**
 * Roundcube v 1.4.2